-One of the program faculty, Professor Antonio Ceballos, also serves as academic liaison to UC students, which means he is available to provide assistance to you when different teaching styles or educational culture appear confusing or difficult.
+One of the program faculty, Prof. Antonio Ceballos, also serves as academic liaison to UC students, which means he is available to advise on a range of academic questions and provide assistance to you when different teaching styles or educational culture appear confusing or difficult.
 For over ten years, all UCO instructors have worked to meet the needs of UC students and ensure a positive learning environment.

 The fifth day (usually Friday) is devoted to language labs, film screenings, cultural visits, and excursions outside Córdoba.
 These assignments are integrated into the course curricula, scheduled to coincide with topics discussed in class, and count toward the final grade.
 Attendance in Friday activities and excursions is mandatory and makes up part of your final grade.

 The UCEAP Program Coordinator assists with official enrollment in the UCO courses and is also available to answer questions regarding your MyEAP registration.

 You are required to take a full-time course of study while abroad.
 All students take four classes in order to meet the 24 UC quarter unit requirement.